swharden/LJPcalc/README.md

 ### Download (Windows 64-bit): ~~[LJPcalc.zip]()~~

 > ⚠️ **This project is still early in development.** A download link for Windows will be added when development completes.
-Until then users must download and build LJPcalc from source code.
+Until then users must download and build LJPcalc from source code. _-Scott Harden, February 2020_

 ## LJPcalc Console Application